0x3327/research/documents/research/posts/ERFC-171.gfm.md

 # Introduction

-Current marketplaces and NFTs have fragmented royalty payment implementations.
+Current markketplaces and NFTs have fragmented royalty payment implementations.
 This leaves the nft artist/creator with the issue of unpredictable royalty payments for his art.
 Each marketplace has different solutions for this problem.
 EIP-2981 has basic royalty